- More than 1.35 million households making $150,000 or more per year became renters between 2007 and 2017 nationwide, a 175% increase.

 Boston and San Diego Enjoy a Bigger Share of Rich Renters than L.A.

 Urban areas are the preferred rental playground among top earners, however, Los Angeles seems to be the exception.
 You can find a bigger share of high-income renter households in cities like Washington, D.C. or Seattle than you will in Los Angeles.
 As a matter of fact, there are seven other cities that hold a bigger share of wealthy renters than the popular City of Angels, where only 7.6% of those who rent a home have an income above $150K.
 For example, 13.9% of Washington, D.C. renters and 12% of those renting in Seattle earn over $150K.
-The same goes for Boston (11%) and San Diego (10%).
+The same goes for Boston (11%) and San Diego (10%), unlike Chicago and Houston, which have a smaller renter population than L.A.

 Between 2013 and 2017, the median rent price in Los Angeles increased by 23%, whereas the median sale price increased by 43% in the same five-year period.
 By contrast, as much as 54% of renters in L.A. earn less than $50,000.
 This goes to show that, despite astronomic rent prices in expensive urban centers, for most people, it’s still costlier to buy, regardless of income.
 The fact that overall home prices have been rising faster than rents remains one of the main factors that keeps even higher-earning families in rent for longer.

 The attitude toward renting at any income level is changing.
-With renters becoming the majority population in many U.S. cities, the spike in the national population of wealthy renter households could mean a change in attitude toward an American Dream that no longer belongs to this generation of renters.
+With renters becoming the majority population in many U.S. cities, such as Miami, Atlanta, or Las Vegas, the spike in the national population of wealthy renter households could mean a change in attitude toward an American Dream that no longer belongs to this generation of renters.

 - RENTCafe is a nationwide apartment search website that enables renters to easily find apartments and houses for rent throughout the United States.